top of page

 Bearberry, Arctostaphylos uva-ursi

 Bearberry is an exceptional groundcover for sunny or partially shaded dry sites.
-It requires acidic soil as it is part of the Ericaceae family.
+It requires acidic soil as it belongs to the Ericaceae family.
 It is a low-growing evergreen shrub with beautiful, strong, glossy leaves in many shades of green that turn red to purple in the fall.
 Its lantern-shaped white-pink flowers bloom in spring.
-Bearberry is low-maintenance and doesn't need to be pruned.
+Bearberry is low-maintenance and doesn't need pruning.

 Ecology:

 Small white-pink flowers attract bees with their nectar and pollen, as well as hummingbirds and butterflies with their nectar.
-Bearberry, also called kinnikinnik, the Algoquin word for it, is a host plant for elfin butterflies and some moths.
-The plant produces bright red berries that are loved by birds and other wildlife.
+Bearberry, also called kinnikinnick, the Algonquin word for the plant, is a host plant for elfin butterflies and some moths.
+The plant produces bright red berries that birds and other wildlife love.

 Growing conditions:

-Bearberry is found around the globe in Northern regions.
-It grows in sandy, gravelly dry slopes and outcrops and on forest margins.
+Bearberry is a circumpolar species, found around the globe in Northern regions.
+It grows on sandy, gravelly, dry slopes and outcrops and on forest margins.
 It requires acidic, poor and well-drained soil in a sunny location, but can still grow in part sun.
 It takes the first year to anchor its roots, and it will then spread to cover bare ground as a beautiful, densely branched groundcover.
 The plants are difficult to transplant.

 Quantity